-- Children edit their work using purple pen. - Children are able to explain where they have improved their learning/understanding/work - Planned opportunities for self or peer assessment feature in many lessons - Misconceptions are highlighted by the teacher using pink ink evidence of addressing misconceptions must be visible through the improvement of understanding of the child.
-This may be achieved through use of resources, deployment of adult as well as through marking.
-A code of VF can be used to indicate a dialogue has taken place between an adult and a child to develop understanding of a concept.
+- Children edit their work using purple pen.
+In Year 1, children use a purple pen to develop this skill and begin editing when it is deemed appropriate for the children.
+Use of a purple pen is introduced in Year 2 where children are taught to edit small extracts of their learning.
+Throughout KS2, children are exposed to the full range of editing skills. - Children are able to explain where they have improved their learning and understanding of their work. - Planned opportunities for self or peer assessment feature in many lessons. - Misconceptions are highlighted by the teacher using pink ink evidence of addressing misconceptions must be visible through the improvement of understanding of the child.
+This may be achieved through use of resources, deployment of an adult as well as through marking.
+A code of VF is used to indicate a dialogue has taken place between an adult and a child to develop understanding of a concept.